 ExpressVPN provides apps for all of the most popular device platforms, including Windows, Android, macOS, iOS, Linux, Amazon Fire TV, Chromebook and others.
 Extensions are available for the Chrome, Firefox and Safari browsers.

-ExpressVPN allows only 3 simultaneous connections on a single username.
-However, you can protect all of the connected devices in your home or office via your ExpressVPN-compatible router.
+ExpressVPN allows 5 simultaneous connections on a single username.
+You can also protect all of the connected devices in your home or office via your ExpressVPN-compatible router.

 - Optimal privacy protections